stmsevanya/House-Price-Prediction/README.md

 # House-Price-Prediction
 A simple ML project

-This is a Machine Learning assignment on Linear Regression.
+This is a Machine Learning assignment on Linear Regression which includes four parts : (A)implementing linear regression, (B)experimenting with optimization algorithms, (C)experimenting with combinations of features, (D)experimenting with cost functions.

 Programming Language used : C++